Recommendations to registrants

 Recommendations on the use of weight-of-evidence assessments for meeting the Annex 7 skin sensitisation information requirement

-Where application of the DASS is not fully applicable to a substance and so cannot be used to reach a conclusion on its skin sensitisation hazard and/or potency, a weight-of-evidence approach might be possible.
+Where application of the DASS is not applicable fully to a substance and so cannot be used to reach a conclusion on its skin sensitisation hazard and/or potency, a weight-of-evidence approach might be possible.
 This approach can avoid the use of an animal test to meet the information requirement.
 Evidence that can be combined in a weight-of-evidence approach includes knowledge of the substance, read across and/or computational predictions for the substance or individual components of a UVCB, protein reactivity and existing animal data.
-Guidance on how to carry out a weight-of-evidence approach for skin sensitisation to fulfil information requirements is available from the OECD (OECD Guideline 497 on Defined Approaches on Skin Sensitisation), ECHA (Guidance on Information Requirements and Chemical Safety Assessment Chapter R.7a: Endpoint specific guidance available on the ECHA website) and McMillian et al. (2022)1.
+Guidance on how to carry out a weight-of-evidence approach for skin sensitisation to fulfil information requirements is available from the OECD (OECD Guideline 497 on Defined Approaches on Skin Sensitisation available via the OECD website), ECHA (Guidance on Information Requirements and Chemical Safety Assessment Chapter R.7a: Endpoint specific guidance available on the ECHA website and McMillan et al. (2022)1.
 Weight-of-evidence assessments should be conducted and documented in accordance with Annex 11 of UK REACH.

-• Adequate analytical method detail to confirm analytical measurements including information on limit of detection/quantification and test item identification and/or multi-constituent or UVCB substance constituent(s) if relevant;
+• adequate method detail to confirm analytical measurements, including information on limits of detection/quantification and, test item identification and/or multi-constituent or UVCB substance constituent(s) where appropriate

-• Endpoints based on measured concentrations where aquatic exposure concentrations were not stable (i.e., within 80 to 120% of nominal over the study period) unless otherwise justified.
+• endpoints based on measured rather than nominal concentrations where aquatic exposure concentrations were not stable (such as within 80 to 120% of nominal over the study period) unless otherwise justified

 Footnotes